Dysgraphia: Associated conditions

 There are some common problems not related to dysgraphia but often associated with dysgraphia, the most common of which is stress.
 Developing an aversion to writing is another common issue.
 Often children (and adults) with dysgraphia will become extremely frustrated with the task of writing specially on plain paper (and spelling); younger children may cry, pout, or refuse to complete written assignments.
-This frustration can cause the student a great deal of stress and can lead to stress-related illnesses.
+This frustration can cause the individuals a great deal of stress and can lead to stress-related illnesses.
 This can be a result of any symptom of dysgraphia.